From Chennai to the world: how India is reshaping Renault Group’s strategy

 Published on

-As the world’s third-largest automotive market, India is moving at high speed.
-Driven by a young population, increasingly demanding consumers and a booming SUV market, it has established itself as a key territory for international manufacturers.
+As the world’s third-largest automotive market, India is moving forward at high speed.
+Driven by a young population, increasingly demanding consumers and a booming SUV segment, it is now establishing itself as a key territory for international carmakers.
 For Renault Group, this momentum takes on a particular significance.
-The return of the Duster acts as a revealing indicator: that of the transformation of our commercial presence into a true industrial, technological and strategic hub, capable of exerting influence far beyond India’s borders.
+The return of the Duster acts as a catalyst, revealing the transformation of our commercial presence into a true industrial, technological and strategic hub, capable of influencing far beyond India’s borders.
+With the Group’s new plan, “futuREady,” India is emerging as one of the regions where this strategy is being implemented most concretely, in close alignment with market dynamics and customer needs.

-For years, India was mainly seen through the prism of its market size and growth potential.
-Today, the picture is more nuanced, and far more compelling.
-The country has climbed to the position of the world’s third-largest automotive market, behind China and the United States, and now ahead of Japan.
-It continues to deliver some of the strongest growth rates in the industry.
-But beyond sheer volumes, the very nature of demand is shifting.
+For a long time, India was primarily seen through the sheer scale of its market and its growth potential.
+Today, the landscape is more complex, and far more dynamic.
+The country has risen to become the world’s third-largest automotive market, behind China and the United States, and now ahead of Japan.
+It continues to deliver some of the strongest growth in the industry.
+But beyond volumes, it is the very nature of demand that is evolving.

-Indian consumers are young, connected and well informed.
-They are looking for vehicles that can adapt to multiple uses: navigating dense, congested cities, handling long-distance travel, supporting family life and enabling weekend getaways.
-In this context, SUVs have emerged as the segment of choice.
-In just over a decade, their market share has grown from marginal levels to more than half of all passenger vehicle sales.
+Indian consumers are young, connected and well-informed.
+They are looking for vehicles that can adapt to multiple uses: dense and congested urban environments, long-distance travel, family life and weekend getaways.
+In this context, SUVs have emerged as the benchmark segment.
+In just over a decade, their market share has grown from a marginal level to more than half of all passenger vehicle sales.

-This transformation has gone hand in hand with intensifying competition.
-New model launches are multiplying and expectations are moving upmarket.
-Price remains a key criterion, but it is no longer enough.
-Design, onboard technologies, comfort, interior space and brand image now play a decisive role.
-India has become a market where success depends as much on the relevance of product choices as on a deep understanding of local usage patterns.
+This transformation is accompanied by intensifying competition.
+New launches are multiplying and expectations are moving upmarket.
+Price remains a key factor, but it is no longer enough.
+Design, onboard technologies, comfort, space and brand image now play a decisive role.
+India has become a market where success depends as much on the relevance of product choices as on a deep understanding of local usage.

-It is against this backdrop that Renault Group has significantly strengthened its footprint in India.
-Present in the country for more than twenty years, the Group has reached a structural milestone by fully integrating its local operations.
-The full acquisition of the Chennai manufacturing site in 2025 marks a strategic turning point: India now hosts one of Renault’s most comprehensive ecosystems worldwide.
+It is in this context that Renault Group has significantly strengthened its footprint in India.
+Present in the country for over twenty years, the Group has reached a new milestone by fully integrating its local operations.
+The full acquisition of the Chennai industrial site in 2025 marks a strategic turning point: India now benefits from one of Renault’s most comprehensive ecosystems worldwide, with a total workforce of 15,000 employees.

-Around this production site, recognized for its quality and competitiveness, are anchored a leading engineering center and Renault’s largest design center outside France, inaugurated last year.
-This close integration between design, engineering and manufacturing makes it possible to shorten development timelines and tailor vehicles to the realities of the Indian market, while fully meeting the Group’s global standards.
+Built around this production site, recognized for its quality and competitiveness, is a leading engineering center with 6,000 engineers specializing in vehicle architecture, software, and simulation, as well as Renault’s largest design center outside France, inaugurated last year.
+This close integration of design, engineering and manufacturing helps shorten development timelines and tailor vehicles to the realities of the Indian market, while meeting the Group’s global standards.

 Stéphane Deblaise